grame-cncm/faustdoc/src/manual/optimizing.md

 - either using arrays of power-of-two sizes accessed using mask based index computation with delays smaller than `-dlt <n>` value.
 - or using a wrapping index moved by an if based method where the increasing index is compared to the delay-line size, and wrapped to zero when reaching it.
 This method is used for to delay values bigger then `-dlt <n>`.

-In this strategy the first method is faster but consumes more memory (since a delay line of a given size will be extended to the next power-of-two size), and the second method is  slower but consume less memory.
+In this strategy the first method is faster but consumes more memory (since a delay line of a given size will be extended to the next power-of-two size), and the second method is slower but consumes less memory.

-Note that by default `-mcd 16` is `-dlt <INT_MAX>` values are used.
-Here is a scheme explaining the mecanism:
+Note that by default `-mcd 16` and `-dlt <INT_MAX>` values are used.
+Here is a diagram explaining the mechanism:

 ```
 [ shift buffer |-mcd <N1>| wrapping power-of-two buffer |-dlt <N2>| if based wrapping buffer ]
 ```

-Here is an example of a Faust program with 10 delay lines in parallel, each delaying a separated input, with three ways of compiling it (using the defaut `-scalar` mode):
+Here is an example of a Faust program with ten delay lines in parallel, each delaying a separate input, with three ways of compiling it (using the default `-scalar` mode):

 <!-- faust-run -->
 ```